Logiqx/gps-details/docs/chipsets/mediatek/devices.md

 MediaTek GNSS chipsets are detailed on another [page](README.md) but to summarise:

-- The MT3333 was [announced](https://corp.mediatek.com/news-events/press-releases/mediatek-announces-worlds-1st-5-in-1-multi-gnss-receiver-soc-solutions-supporting-beidou-satellite-navigation-system) in January 2013.
+- The MT3333 was [announced](https://corp.mediatek.com/news-events/press-releases/mediatek-announces-worlds-1st-5-in-1-multi-gnss-receiver-soc-solutions-supporting-beidou-satellite-navigation-system) in January 2013 and used by Garmin from 2013 to 2018.
   - It supports GPS / GLONASS / Galileo / BeiDou + QZSS.
   - It was used in Garmin watches from 2013-2018.

 - The MT3339 was [announced](https://corp.mediatek.com/news-events/press-releases/mediatek-announces-its-latest-gps-solution-supporting-qzss) in June 2011.
+  - It supports GPS + QZSS, SBAS ranging, and AGPS
+  - It was potentially the MediaTek chipset used in earlier Garmin watches, prior to the MT3333.
+- The MT3337 can be found in Google results going back to 2010.
   - It supports GPS + QZSS.
-  - It was potentially the MediaTek chipset used in Garmin watches during 2012, prior to the MT3333.
+  - It was potentially the MediaTek chipset used in earlier Garmin watches, prior to the MT3333.